fbpx

 Most will go to postsecondary students

 In Ontario, the Canadian province with the most international students, the provincial government intends to allocate 96% of its PALs to public postsecondary institutions, with only 4% going to language schools and zero going to private colleges.
-The Ministry of Colleges and Universities said: “All public institutions will receive at least the same number of applications as they used in 2024.”
+The Ministry of Colleges and Universities stated: “All public institutions will receive at least the same number of applications as they used in 2024.”

 Nolan Quinn, Ontario minister of colleges and universities, said: “As we have been from the beginning, our government is laser focused on ensuring students in Ontario receive the skills they need to succeed in industries that address our province’s labour market needs.”